spmzt/manrsctl/README.md

-# LIR Management
+# MANRS Management

 ## 📖 Documentation

 -----

-We do have a man page `lirctl(8)`.
+We do have a man page `manrsctl(8)`.
 Please read the following manual.

 ### Configuration File

-The `lirctl.yaml` configuration file can be in these directories and it loaded by this order:
+The `manrsctl.yaml` configuration file can be in these directories and it loaded by this order:

-- `$HOME/.config/lirctl/lirctl.yaml`
+- `$HOME/.config/manrsctl/manrsctl.yaml`
-- `/usr/local/etc/lirctl/lirctl.yaml`
+- `/usr/local/etc/manrsctl/manrsctl.yaml`
-- `/etc/lirctl/lirctl.yaml`
+- `/etc/manrsctl/manrsctl.yaml`

 ### Installation

-To install `lirctl(8)`:
+To install `manrsctl(8)`:

 ```sh
 sudo make install